Onychomycosis is an infection of the nail. The infection occurs more often on toenails than fingernails.

 Onychomycosis can affect one or more nails.
 It most commonly occurs on toenails.

-Symptoms include: Thickened nail that is difficult to cutBrittle or ragged nailDiscolored or unsightly nailPain in the nail when doing ordinary activities
+Onychomycosis may cause: Thickened nail that is difficult to cutBrittle or ragged nailDiscolored or unsightly nailPain in the nail when doing ordinary activities

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may need to be referred to a doctor who specializes in skin and nail disorders (a dermatologist).
 The doctor may scrape or clip the nail to send a sample for testing.
 Results make take several weeks.